amane1234/A520m-itx-ac-with-NAVI/README.md

 # A520m-itx/ac ryzen Hackintosh

-EFI for A520m-itx/ac ryzen cpu and NAVI GPU
+Opencore EFI for A520m-itx/ac ryzen cpu and NAVI GPU